GoogleCloudPlatform/podcast/site/content/post/episode-3-kubernetes-and-google-container-engine/index.md

 MARK: Nice.
 FRANCESC: So if there's anyone--so in Antwerp, in Belgium north of Brussels, so if there's anyone around there, we're gonna have--I think we're gonna be five people from our team, so that's gonna be fun.
 MARK: That'll be great.
-FRANCESC: And so if you're around and you want to chat about Google Cloud Platform, just send me a message, and we'll be happy to get together.
+FRANCESC: And so if you're around and you want to chat about Google Cloud, just send me a message, and we'll be happy to get together.
 What about you?
 Any traveling plans?
 MARK: Well, I have an event here in San Francisco at the end of the week.
 I will be at FutureStack, which I'm really excited about.
 Steve Wozniak is gonna be keynoting there, so I'm super excited about that, and then after that I will be in Philadelphia for Clojure Conj, which I'm also really excited about, so.
 FRANCESC: Oh, yeah, you told me about that.
 Actually, yeah, you're gonna be talking about containerizing Clojure tools?
 MARK: Yeah, containerizing development environments, which I'm seeing a lot of people doing lately.
 I think it's really, really cool.